nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Follow these steps**

 1. Type in `list-s`, press enter, and find the schedule you want to mark as COMPLETED.
-2. Let's say the schedule to be marked as COMPLETED is at position 1.
+2. Let's say the schedule is at position 1.
 3. Type in `mark 1 m/1` and press enter.

 **What you can expect to see**